-A 15 year old boy comes to the office for a sore throat.
-His sore throat started three days ago but it was mild.
-He was unconcerned and did not seek medical attention.
+A 15-year-old boy comes to the office for a sore throat.
+His sore throat began three days ago, but was mild, and thus he did not seek medical attention.
 He denies any initial fever, vomiting, diarrhea, rash, rhinorrhea or cough.
 Last night, his sore throat became worse, seeming to be more painful on the right.
-This morning it was so sore he could hardly swallow or open his mouth and the pain is still worse on the right.
+This morning the pain persisted on the right and made it difficult to swallow or open his mouth.
 He has been well otherwise and cannot remember when he last had a sore throat.
 His energy level is normal and he denies other symptoms except for the severe pain.

 Exam: VS T 39.0, P 100, R 20, BP 130/84.
 In general, he looks uncomfortable although not toxic.
 He has difficulty opening his mouth wider than 2 cm.
 His speech has a "hot potato" (muffled) quality to it.
 His mucous membranes are moist.
 An asymmetric erythematous swelling (greater on the right) and deviation of the uvula to the left are seen.
 The right side of his soft palate is also noted to be slightly bulging.
 His neck is supple with tender adenopathy on the right side.
 The remainder of his general physical examination is normal including lungs, heart, abdomen, extremities and skin.